photoprism/photoprism-docs/docs/getting-started/faq.md

 There are users who don't want us to modify their original files and folders in any way, so we've added a configuration option for this use case.
 It will disable uploads, import and future features that might rename, update or delete files in the *originals* folder.

+### I could not find a documentation of config parameters? ###

+You may run `photoprism help` in a terminal to see all options and commands.
+We also maintain a complete list of [config options](config-options.md) in these docs.

+Our Docker Compose [examples](https://dl.photoprism.org/docker/docker-compose.yml) are continuously maintained and inline documentation has been added to simplify installation.

 ### I'm using an operating system without Docker support.
 How to install and use PhotoPrism without Docker? ###